Survey Tips

 Related: How to use advanced report filters and hidden questions

-Step 3: Pick suitable quotes
+Step 3: Pick Suitable Quotes

+Numbers just tell one part of the story, but human voices are what brings data to life.
+Adding quotes is a great way to go about.
 Obviously, this won’t work if your survey excludes open-ended questions where participants write their own responses.
 So, if this isn’t you, then consider putting some into your survey.
 Open-ended responses can offer unthought-of perspectives, and a single quote could be the make-or-break point for the story you’re trying to create.

 Open-ended response from an LGBTQ+ survey